w4ilun/mashery-intel-xdk-demos/mashery.klout/3.4.0/Readme.md

 FEATURES
 ==================================================================
-1. Uses Klout's API to query hundreds of millions of social web profiles.
-2. Search by Twitter Username
-3. Search by Facebook Username
-4. Search by Email address
+Uses Klout's API to find Klout score based on your Twitter handle (Supports up to three comma separated handles)